srerickson/chaparral/README.md

 using [connect-go](https://github.com/connectrpc/connect-go).
 It supports both gRPC and http/1.1 requests.
 Documentation is available through the [Buf schema registry](https://buf.build/srerickson/chaparral/docs/main:chaparral.v1).

-## CLI

-This repo includes a command line client called [`chap`](cmd/chap), which supports push/pull operations for creating, updating, and deleting objects.

 ## About the name